dm-academy/Calavera/README.md

 --------------------
 *Status 25 Sep 2016*

+Calavera v1 is now deprecated.
+New approach necessary to overcome volatility of upstream sources.
+Switching efforts to Calavera2, complete rewrite - many lessons learned - also reconsidering pedagogy, so labs will change as well - apologies for any inconvenience.

-Jenkins issues - not working on any platform.
+Jenkins/Chef issues - not working on any platform.

 -------------------